nandor/byter/README.md

 default the clock is scaled down to 2KHz.
 The instruction set is stack-based.
 Available peripherals include an 16x2 LCD display, a 4x4 hex keypad, a timer and 8 debug LEDs.

+The current implementation includes 77 ICs and ~70m of wiring.

 Peripherals are mapped to the following ports: